felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 ---

-With variables under your belt, you're ready to tackle basic expressions and learn how to perform calculations in _bell_.
+With variables under your belt, you're ready to tackle basic lists, which are crucial for representing complex data in _bell_